vegasje/php-coding-standards/README.md

 The keyword `elseif` SHOULD be used instead of `else if` so that all control keywords look like single words.

+Braces SHOULD always be used, even when the code inside the condition occupies a single line.

 ### 8.2. `switch`, `case`